 Rooms have sumptuous bathrooms, oversized beds, an indoor plunge pool and a terrace with double day-bed

 Originally dating back to the 17th century, the historic Hacienda Uayamon has been beautifully restored, carefully preserving traditional features whilst simultaneously incorporating modern comforts.
-Its remote spot surrounded by lush vegetation and colorful flora and fauna make it very unique.
-The cluster of buildings and ruins have a great charm to them particularly as they are colorful and gently crumbling and at night they are cleverly lit to provide a romantic setting.
+Its remote spot surrounded by lush vegetation and colourful flora and fauna make it very unique.
+The cluster of buildings and ruins have a great charm to them particularly as they are colourful and gently crumbling and at night they are cleverly lit to provide a romantic setting.

 The accommodation is made up of 12 exquisite colonial villas and suites, decorated in a warm colonial style, with elegant mahogany furniture, cool tiled floors, oversized beds and huge bathrooms with sunken baths.
 They also have their own private terrace area overlooking jungle gardens.

 The swimming pool at Hacienda Uayamon is simply breathtaking.
 Surrounded by original stone walls with majestic columns rising from the water, this is one of the most dramatic settings for swimming imaginable.
 When not relaxing by the pool or indulging in a relaxing spa treatment guests can enjoy a delicious blend of Mexican and International cuisine served in the hotel's restaurant overlooking the gardens.

 Hacienda Uayamon is also an excellent base for exploring the town of Campeche, a real colonial gem and the lesser-known but by no means less impressive Mayan site of Edzna, whose temples overlook the rainforest Campeche.